2Clutch/releaf_coding_challenge/README.md

 To Do Lists:

-1. Fix Selenium installation.

-2. Retrieve relevant links related to any given company in Scrape_Assignment_Dataset.csv.
+1. Retrieve relevant links related to any given company in Scrape_Assignment_Dataset.csv.

-3. Pour output of links in Scrape_Assignment_Dataset.csv.
+2. Pour output of links in Scrape_Assignment_Dataset.csv.

-4. Update source code to prompt user to enter the name of the company they would like to get relevant links about.
+3. Update source code to prompt user to enter the name of the company they would like to get relevant links about.